dmz44/Robotics_Assignment_1/README.md

 This final section demonstrates that you have explored the configuration files and understand how tuning parameters can affect robot behavior.

 - Choose a Parameter: Select one parameter from either the SLAM configuration (turtlebot3.lua) or the Navigation2 configuration (turtlebot3.yaml).
-Note: Exact Lua and YAML file names are different.
+Note: Exact Lua and YAML file names can be different.
 - Modify It: Change its value significantly (e.g., double or halve the default value).
 - Demonstrate the Effect: Briefly re-run the relevant task (SLAM or Navigation) and show the resulting change in the robot's behavior.